 Don’t wait for your kids to tell you they need a drink.
-Instead, offer them fluids every few minutes when they are playing outside.
+Instead, offer them fluids frequently when they are playing outside.
+And always keep fluids with you especially when you are on the go.
 Fun, colorful bottles or silly straws may entice them to drink more.

-Try keeping a few chilled bottles of Nestlé® Pure Life® Water nearby for convenient rehydration.
+Try keeping a few chilled water bottles nearby for convenient rehydration.

 Enhance the flavor of the water by adding fresh fruit and mixing or muddling it with the water.
 It's a fun way to get kids involved and wanting to drink more.
 We suggest the following fruit combos: